How to be Successful on Rover as a Dog Sitter

 Without enough reviews to justify a premium price, why would any client choose a far more expensive dogsitter, when one with far more (and seemingly better) reviews, is available for a significantly better price?
 Now, of course, this doesn’t mean that people should price themselves as the lowest in the area (as this sends a less-than-ideal signal all of its own), but certainly what a dogsitter thinks that they are (personally) worth, is one of the worst ways for someone to price themselves when they first start.

-Invest in learning about sales, marketing, and/or running a business.
+Invest in learning about sales, marketing, and/or running your own business.

 And finally, the third category of mistakes has to do with how people who join Rover choose to invest in their dog sitting business.

-When many people join Rover, they have big dreams of becoming full-time, well-paid dog sitters, and would love nothing more than to retire to take care of dogs around the clock.
+When many people join Rover, they have big dreams of having a full-time job as a well-paid dog sitter, and would love nothing more than to retire to take care of dogs around the clock.
 While spending time with dogs is certainly one of the greatest joys available in life these days, it is still a business, and therefore requires a certain amount of ‘business thinking’.

 As such, before they’ve even booked a client, often the first thing many dog sitters invest in is dog stuff.
-They are not out buying a book on marketing or sales, or even how to write a compelling profile.
+They are not out buying a book on marketing or sales, creating business cards, or learning how to write a compelling profile.
 Now, of course, some of this dog stuff (like toys) may come in handy, but without clients, it’s probably NOT a great (early) investment.

 Consider investing in a Rover specific course like my Mastering Rover Course.
 This course covers all the best practices and sales and marketing strategies to climb to the top of the search results across the platform.